 , Poole Harbour/Brownsea Island (Dorset)

 , and King’s Cross (London).
-In the Calder Valley, we are working with artist Ruth Levene, artist group Coney and medical anthropologist Megan Clinch, in partnership with the Canal and River Trust
+In the Calder Valley, we are working with artist Ruth Levene, artist group Coney and anthropologist Megan Clinch, in partnership with the Canal and River Trust

 The Test Sites

 programme represents a significant step in Arts Catalyst’s curatorial model of transdisciplinary co-inquiry

 .
 The aim of this model is to foster an ecology of practices, in which artists, curators, scientists, specialist experts and people with situated knowledge come together to co-produce knowledge around a shared matter of concern.
 We will explore a set of approaches that include active citizenship, planetary commoning practices, co-inquiry processes, and collective governance and policy making, as well as making tactical use of concepts such as the negative commons.
 These terms are defined below.

 Active Citizenship - a philosophy that people have a responsibility to their society and the environment that encourages participation in local communities and democracy at all levels.
 We extend this to participation in research and environmental monitoring.

 Planetary Commoning Practices - tactical actions towards asserting, enabling, connecting and networking local commoning practices relating to the use or stewardship of common-pool resources within transnational and extraterritorial spaces and natural resource domains, such as the atmosphere, biodiversity, the Arctic, the electromagnetic spectrum, outer space, the lithosphere, and the oceans (Triscott, 2017).

 Collective Governance and Policy Making - aimed at shifting the balance of power away from the regimes of commerce and strategic interests that seek to enclose the commons, and instead towards networked grassroots movements working for increased equity and environmental justice.